-President – Mike Lyster
+Immediate Past President – Mike Lyster

-chair of the Collier County Productivity Committee, is a U.S. Navy veteran and national expert on nuclear power.
+Chair of the Collier County Productivity Committee, is a U.S. Navy veteran and national expert on nuclear power.
 He managed nuclear power plants in three states and served on safety review and audit boards.
 Lyster has been active in the Boy Scouts of America for over 50 years, having served as council president, and is current secretary of the Sons of the American Revolution and the Submarine Veterans.
 He is past president of the Collier County Republican Executive Committee.

-Membership Chairman – Ian McKeag,
+Vice-President – Ian McKeag,

 a financial restructuring executive, founded and ran a small local M&A firm, the Scottish Capital Group.
 A graduate of Amherst College, McKeag managed impaired corporate and real estate assets for bank holding companies in Houston, Washington DC and New York City.
 A founding member of the Collier Citizens Council, he also served on the Pelican Bay Foundation board.

-Vice President -Linda Penniman
+President – Linda Penniman

 president-elect of Greater Naples Leadership, is a founding member of the Collier Citizens Council.
 She has had a remarkable career of civic and community service in the Naples area, including Naples City Councilperson and vice-mayor of Naples.
 Penniman was also past chair of the Coastal Advisory Committee and previous president of the Moorings POA.
 She is currently on the Naples Art Association and Naples Council of World Affairs boards.
 She was named a Woman of Initiative in 2016 by the Collier County Community Foundation.